-For some companies, talent acquisition and employee retention seem almost impossible.
+For some companies, attracting and retaining talent can seem almost impossible.
 Top talent leaves once they’ve reached a certain level (if employers can get them in the first place), and high turnover drains resources.

 For other companies, attracting the very best employees and keeping them appears nearly effortless.